|

 sized buses and timetables.
 Oh I've lost the thread, which was

-a bout a pitch to savers.
+about a pitch to savers.

 The pitch to savers looks like something to justify money